 Andrew Manze is widely celebrated as one of the most stimulating and inspirational conductors of his generation.
 His extensive and scholarly knowledge of the repertoire, together with his rare skill as a communicator and his boundless energy, mark him out.

 From the 2014/15 season Manze became the Chief Conductor of the NDR Radiophilharmonie in Hannover.
-His contract has recently been renewed, for the second time, until summer 2021.
-In addition to a busy touring schedule within Germany and Austria, they had a highly successful tour to China and South Korea in autumn 2016 with Sir András Schiff as soloist.
-In 2017/18 they tour the UK and they will return to the Far East in autumn 19.
-They have embarked on a major series of recordings for Pentatone initially focussing on the orchestral works of Mendelssohn, the first of which was awarded the Preis der Deutschen Schallplattenkritik 2017.
+His contract has recently been renewed, for the third time, until Summer 2023.
+In addition to a busy touring schedule within Germany and Austria, they had a highly successful tour to China and South Korea in Autumn 2016 with Sir András Schiff as soloist.
+In 2017/18 they tour the UK and they will return to the Far East in Autumn 2019.
+They have embarked on a major series of recordings for Pentatone, initially focussing on the orchestral works of Mendelssohn, the first of which was awarded the Preis der Deutschen Schallplattenkritik 2017.

 From 2006 to 2014, Manze was Principal Conductor and Artistic Director of the Helsingborg Symphony Orchestra.
 With the orchestra, he made a number of recordings, including Beethoven Eroica (Harmonia Mundi) and a cycle of Brahms symphonies (CPO).
 From September 2010 to August 2014, Manze held the title of Associate Guest Conductor of the BBC Scottish Symphony Orchestra, and he was Principal Guest Conductor of the Norwegian Radio Symphony Orchestra from 2008 to 2011.